monch1962/hoverfly-middleware-template/README.md

 This is a Go template for creating Hoverfly (https://hoverfly.io) middleware

-**The only code you should need to change is the `transform` function in `main.go`.
-In this template it contains some sample values that you should replace with your own middleware logic**
+**The only code you should need to change is the `transform` function in `main.go`, and write any functional tests you like in `main_test.go` to confirm your `transform` middleware is doing what it should.
+This template contains some sample code that you should replace with your own test cases & middleware logic**

 Once you've finished implementing your middleware logic, you should run `go build` which will create a file named `middleware`.
 The `middleware` file is the file you want to use as middleware in your Hoverfly stub.